jacygao/jacygao.github.io/draft/patterns_of_distributed_transation.md

 ## Eventual Consistency

 Eventual Consistency guarantees that data being updated will be eventually consistenct.
-This means that any reads right after writes may not return the newly updated value immediately.
+This means that any reads may not return the most recently updated value immediately.
+The model is commonly used in distributed computing as it provides a way to gain some level of consistency while maintaining high availability.

+Eventual Consistency is classified as BASE in contrast to ACID which provides Strong Consistency.
+BASE is an acronym of the following terms:

+- Basically Available, reads and writes are available as much as possible but may not be consistent

+- Soft-state, the current state is a probability without guaranteed consistency

+- Eventually Consistent, after writes, data will be evetually consistent after some time

-2PC is a CP protocol.
+2PC is a CP protocol (as in the CAP theorem).
 It provides strong consistency allowing data modified across multiple nodes but cannot guarantee the availability of the data.
-Although 2PC is a general pattern to solve distributed transaction problems, there are other alternative patterns which may fit what you need for your software solution.
+There are alternative patterns of distributed transaction using eventual consistency.

 # Outbox Pattern

-The Outbox Pattern solves the problem when a transaction includes multiple writes to local database and message queues.
-For example, `CreateUser` command requires both insertion of a user object to the database and publishment of an event `UserCreated` to and event stream.
+The Outbox Pattern solves the problem when a transaction includes multiple writes to local database and message channels.
+For example, `CreateUser` command requires both insertion of a user object to the database and publishing of an event `UserCreated` to an event stream.

 ![outbox-scenario](https://jgao.io/outbox-example-1.png)

 In this scenario, both actions performed by the User service needs to consistently succeed or fail.
-2PC could be implemented but adds unecessary complexity.
+2PC could be implemented but adds unecessary complexity and affects availability.

 Outbox Pattern provides consistency by using an additional database table as an "Outbox".
-Messages are added to the Outbox together with the write to the local database in the same transaction.
-The publishment of the messages is managed by a background job - a poller which retrieves newly added messages and push them to the message channel.
+Messages are added to the Outbox table as part of the same database transaction.
+The publishing of messages is managed by a background job - a poller which retrieves newly added messages and publish them to the message channel.